 Air Flow: I measured air speed coming out of the HEPA before and after washing.

 CADR: I used particle capture and air flow to estimate CADR.

 On average, vacuuming increased relative CADR by about 10%.
 But there was also a lot of variance, ranging from a 14% increase to a 3% decrease.
-Based on that data, I’d say it might help a little, but there’s also a decent chance it’ll do nothing at all.
+Based on that data, I’d say cleaning a HEPA by vacuuming it might help a little, but there’s also a decent chance it’ll do nothing at all.

 What’s The Vacuum Doing?

 HEPAs are made of thin fibers.
-The vacuum is probably pulling out some of the larger dust particles but at the same time some of these fibers as well.
+The vacuum is probably pulling out some of the larger dust particles from the HEPA filter, but at the same time some of these fibers as well.
 You can see what looks like fibers that have been pulled loose in this picture.

 In short: There may be a slight benefit of vacuuming HEPAs, but the benefit is small, and it can also damage the HEPA.
 Therefore, we do not recommend vacuuming.

 Washing the HEPA filter

 So, what if we wash them instead?
 I used the same 3 filters that were vacuumed before and washed them under a shower head.
 Then I gave them a day to dry.

 Results – Washing your HEPA filter